 A student activist in the Nashville, Tennessee sit-in campaign of 1960, and a longtime staff member of the Student Nonviolent Coordinating Committee (SNCC), Bernard LaFayette gained a reputation as a steadfast proponent of nonviolence before King offered him the position of Program Director of the Southern Christian Leadership Conference (SCLC) in 1967.

 Dr. LaFayette visited Robin Wildman's fifth grade class in 2001 to inspire students about living a life of Nonviolence.
 Along the way, he became inspired by their intense curiosity about the civil rights movements and Dr. King.
-After the students and their families were trained in Nonviolence, they joined together to raise $20,000 in three months.
+After Robin, the students and their families were trained in Nonviolence, they joined together to raise $20,000 in three months.
 Dr. LaFayette took them on a life-changing trip to Alabama and Georgia on a civil rights historical tour.
-He has been mentoring Robin and supporting her work in the classroom ever since.
+He has been mentoring Robin and supporting her work ever since.